contactjw/dashboard-sla/README.md

   - After migration was finished, I used Vue Devtools to inspect the migrated components for bugs, there weren't any so I uninstalled @vue/compat package and returned vite.config.js to its original code.

-- Adding ESLint and Prettier:
+- Adding SASS, Bootstrap 5, ESLint, Prettier, TypeScript, Pinia, and Axios (Axios for future use):
+  - I made the decision to include SASS because it offers a number of benefits for styling.
+The main inclination to add SASS was because of the improvements to maintainability of styling code.
+SASS offers variables, nesting of selectors, modularity of styles, and more.
+  - I made the decision to include Bootstrap 5 because it offers a number of pre-built components and styling classes that can make development much easier.
+Vue 3 also integrates well with Bootstrap 5 and can help speed up development processes in a manner that still allows for enough personalization of components.
-  - I made the decision to include these tools because, assuming we are working on a large team, it is important to maintain code consistency, catch coding errors early in the development process, reduce code review time, enforce industry best practices, and more.
+  - I made the decision to include ESLint and Prettier because I am assuming we are working on a large team.
+It is important to maintain code consistency, catch coding errors early in the development process, reduce code review time, enforce industry best practices, and make the development process as easy as possible.
+  - I made the decision to include TypeScript because it is natively supported in Vue and specifically works well with the Compositions API and Pinia (for future http requests) which I will be using.
+TypeScript also offers greater type safety, which brings easier code maintainability and enhanced refactoring without the fear of introducing subtle bugs.
+TypeScript also comes with great tooling support in VSCode.
+  - I made the decision to include Pinia because it offers state management in a much more structured and predictable way.
+Pinia also makes debugging problems with state management easier because of the predictable data flow and separation of concerns from components.
+  - I made the decision to include Axios assuming the project ever gets big enough where we need to make http requests to a server containing our data.
+Axios simplifies http requests, is easy to configure, and offers many features that help monitor and control those requests.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>